-2.2.6 Hemodynamic basis sets
+Hemodynamic basis sets

-It is well known that the shape of the hemodynamic response varies from voxel to voxel and from subject to subject [44].
-This is accounted for in the context of GLM analyses by characterising the response using a hemodynamic basis set [12].
-For example, Friston et al. [13] proposed the use of a 'canonical' basis function composed of a sum of gamma functions.
+It is well known that the shape of the hemodynamic response varies from voxel to voxel and from subject to subject [Zarahn et al., 1997].
+This is accounted for in the context of GLM analyses by characterising the response using a hemodynamic basis set [Frackowiak et al., 2003].
+For example, Friston et al. [1998] proposed the use of a 'canonical' basis function composed of a sum of gamma functions.
 This can be augmented to include two other basis functions, the derivative of the canonical with respect to time and the derivative with respect to dispersion.
-Together, these basis functions constitute an 'Informed' basis set [19].
+Together, these basis functions constitute an 'Informed' basis set [Henson, 2003].
 For event-related designs, other authors have proposed 'selective averaging' procedures.
-These are formally equivalent to the use of a Finite Impulse Response (FIR) basis set [19].
+These are formally equivalent to the use of a Finite Impulse Response (FIR) basis set [Henson, 2003].

 In this paper we consider use of the following hemodynamic basis sets.
-Unless otherwise specified the basis functions cover a 32s period post-stimulus.
-We use the seven standard options available in the Statistical Parametric Mapping (SPM) software [1] (i) Inf-1: the canonical response, (ii) Inf-2: the canonical plus temporal derivative, (iii) Inf-3: the canonical plus temporal and dispersion derivatives, (iv) F: a Fourier basis set with 10 sinusoids covering 20s, (v) FH: as (iv) but with Hanning windows, (vi) Gamm3: a set of three Gamma basis functions, (vii) FIR: a finite impulse response with 10 2-second windows.
+Unless otherwise specified the basis functions cover a 32 s period post-stimulus.
+We use the seven standard options available in the Statistical Parametric Mapping (SPM) software [SPM, 2002] (i) Inf-1: the canonical response, (ii) Inf-2: the canonical plus temporal derivative, (iii) Inf-3: the canonical plus temporal and dispersion derivatives, (iv) F: a Fourier basis set with 10 sinusoids covering 20s, (v) FH: as (iv) but with Hanning windows, (vi) Gamm3: a set of three Gamma basis functions and (vii) FIR: a finite impulse response with 10 2-second windows.